syunnosuke/CursorSpectrum/README.md

 # CursorSpectrum
-Software to enable interactive interpretation of mapping Raman spectra
+A software which enables interactive interpretation of mapping Raman spectra
+## How to use
+1. Open exe file (uploaded in the future)
+2. Load Matrix data